Wheeling University placed on probation by Higher Learning Commission

 addition to $6 million it has borrowed from its endowment.”

-In addition, the school’s enrollment goals were determined to be overly ambitious by the HLC:
+In addition, the school’s enrollment goals were determined to be overly ambitious by the HLC and the 2020 Strategic Plan was identical in some aspects to the 2012 plan:

-“The Institution does not meet Criterion Five, Core Component 5.C, “the institution engages in

 2020 verification visit.
 This plan is very similar to its 2012 Strategic Plan, which